deusExMac/dirWalker/README.md

 All operation modes can be modified with arguments which are shown below.

-## Supported formats
+## Supported export formats

 dirWalker supports templates that allows to format the export in any way desired.
-When exporting, two settings should not be explicitly set:
+When exporting, two settings should not be explicitly set which should be set according the the desired format:

 ```-RE``` option to specify how to display empty directories

 ```-tis``` option to specify the separator between exported items (e.g. empty spacebar for html, , (comma) for json etc)

 # Supported arguments